jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 Notice the combination of pointwise and depthwise convolutions like in mobilenets.
 While with mobilenets you have to train a network from scratch to get this structure, here we can decompose an existing layer into this form.

-Like with mobile nets, to get the most speedup you will need a platform that has an efficient implementation of depthwise separable convolutions.
+As with mobile nets, to get the most speedup you will need a platform that has an efficient implementation of depthwise separable convolutions.

 ![](https://ai2-s2-public.s3.amazonaws.com/figures/2017-08-08/62e348e26976c3ef77909b9af9788ebc2509009a/3-Figure1-1.png)